mjrskiles/sbl-hardware/README.md

 ## Overview

-This repository contains MCU drivers, board definitions, and JSON schemas for the Sound Byte Libs hardware resolution system.
+This repository contains MCU drivers, mainboard definitions, module definitions, and JSON schemas for the Sound Byte Libs hardware resolution system.
 Use these definitions as a source in your `sbl.json` configuration.

 ## Usage